Photo : Manuel Queimadelos / Quality Sport Images / Kosmos Tennis

 Auger-Aliassime was cruising as he wrapped up the opening set and then continued holding serve easily in the second.

 At 3-all, he made his move, using his big hitting to create a break opportunity.
-After failing to convert the first break point, a generous net cord gave him a second look and he made no mistake pounding Kecmanovic before crushing a swinging forehand volley to move ahead in the second.
+After failing to convert the first break point, a generous net cord gave him a second look and he made no mistake, pounding Kecmanovic before crushing a swinging forehand volley to move ahead in the second.

 At that point, the result seemed inevitable.
-Need just two holds to send Canada to Malaga, Auger-Aliassime won eight of the next nine points on serve to clinch the win, sealing it with an ace.
+Needing just two holds to send Canada to Malaga, Auger-Aliassime won eight of the next nine points on serve to clinch the win, sealing it with an ace.

 Canada’s chances to qualify for the knockout stage looked a little bit shaky earlier in the day after Gabriel Diallo was defeated in the opening singles match by Laslo Djere in straight sets, a difficult Davis Cup debut for the 20-year-old Canadian.